ga-dc/wdi5/w11/d01_design/README.md

 - Incorporate fonts from a CDN
 - Distinguish between appropriate uses of different image types
 - Use pure CSS transitions and animations in place of Javascript
-- Explain what "keyframes" and "tweening" are and how they relate to CSS
+- Explain what "keyframes", "easing", "tweening" are and how they relate to CSS

 ## Intro